Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 So even though you’re working hard, your glutes are not being asked to do more than they’ve already adapted to.

-If you want to build your butt for moms, your workouts need to give your body a reason to grow.
+If you want to build your butt, your workouts need to give your body a reason to grow.

 The Concept That Changes Everything: Progressive Overload